wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 4.0.8 =
+* Added core support for the BuddyPress 1.8+ - Gantry BuddyPress plugin is no longer required and has been deprecated
+* Fix for the Gizmo options not being saved/loaded in the Presets of the theme
+* Compatibility fix for the NextGen Gallery plugin
+* Fixed rendering of the dollar sign ($) in the site title
+* You can now use the %YEAR% and %year% in the Gantry Copyright widget to display the current year
+* Fix for the bad path to the font files of the FontAwesome 3.2.1

 = 4.0.7 =
 * Added support for Font Awesome 3.2.1